How Does Your Role As The Leader Make The Case For Your Organization or Mission?

 An organization’s mission is not about the survival and exultation of the leader; it’s about the people in the organization, which itself needs to evolve, grow, and expand.

 This may sound like common sense, but this kind of negligence occurs much too often—and it’s such a simple fix.
-Some may see relationship fostering as passive exercise, but it should be an ongoing and demonstrated habit.
+Some may see relationship fostering as passive exercise, but it should be a demonstrated respect, a concerted effort, and an ongoing practice.

 Sure, you may not know what kind of capital your external attitude as a leader might gain you or your organization, but why not err on the side of caution?